Once away from the drug, patients can experience extreme depression.-Rehabs.com

 If you have a strong positive support system at home, then there is no reason why you shouldn't be able to go to a treatment center near where you live.
 If that support system isn't there or if there are too many negative influences, then traveling out of state may give you a better chance at recovery.

-When treatment is over, patients can go back to their homes and lives, but they will still periodically check in with an outpatient service.
-There are also sober living facilities that provide housing for recovering addicts.
+When treatment is over, patients can go back to their homes and lives, but they often continue their recovery efforts through active participation with various outlets of aftercare (e.g., support group meetings, outpatient therapy, etc.).
+There are also sober living facilities that provide housing for recovering individuals.
 In these environments, you will be surrounded by people in a similar situation that will act as a support system.
-You will also be subject to a strict curfew and expected to follow various rules.

 Further Reading and Information

 If you or a loved one needs to kick crystal meth addiction, then there are many aspects of treatment that you can learn more about before choosing an inpatient rehab clinic.
 There are many different treatment options and philosophies.
-An addict who does not recognize a need for treatment may need an intervention by family members to push him or her toward recovery.
+An addicted individual who does not recognize a need for treatment may need an intervention by family members to encourage him or her to enter treatment.
 You can learn more about treatment and detoxification procedures, residential versus outpatient clinics and faith-based versus traditional treatment methods.